What is Indian Stone?

 A good example of this is seen in Fossil Mint Sandstone.

-The natural variation range in this stone has many tones from orange through to yellow to white, and when laid in random selection this stone can look like a patchwork quilt.
+The natural variation range in this stone has many tones from orange through to yellow to white.
+When laid in random selection this stone can look like a patchwork quilt of warm tones.

 At Stoneworld we pay extra to our quarry to have a range of stones sorted that we can sell as White Mint & Yellow Mint, excluding all other tones from these 2 special selections.